 A: For any year that we qualify as a REIT, the federal income tax treatment of distributions that you receive, including the market value of our common stock received pursuant to our distribution reinvestment plan, will depend upon the extent they are paid out of our current or accumulated earnings and profits and, accordingly, treated as dividends and upon whether any portion of such distributions are designated as qualified dividends or capital gain dividends, both of which are taxable at capital gains rates that do not exceed 20% for non-corporate stockholders.

 Distributions from REITs that are treated as dividends but are not designated as qualified dividends or capital gain dividends are treated as ordinary income.
-Under the recently passed Tax Cuts and Jobs Act, the rate brackets for non-corporate taxpayers' ordinary income are adjusted, the top tax rate is reduced from 39.6% to 37%, and ordinary REIT dividends are taxed at even lower effective rates.
-Under the Tax Cuts and Jobs Act, for taxable years beginning after December 31, 2017 and before January 1, 2026, distributions from REITs that are treated as ordinary income attraced as ordinary income attraced as ordinary income tax rate of 37% applicable for taxable years beginning after December 31, 2017 and before January 1, 2017 and before January 1, 2026, the maximum ordinary income tax rate on ordinary REIT dividends for non-corporate stockholders is 29.6%.
+Under recently passed tax legislation commonly referred to as the Tax Cuts and Jobs Act for taxable years beginning after December 31, 2017 and before January 1, 2026, distributions from REITs that are treated as dividends but are not designated as qualified dividends or capital gain dividends are taxed as ordinary income after deducting 20% of the amount of the dividend in the case of non-corporate stockholders.
+At the maximum ordinary income tax rate of 37% applicable for taxable years beginning after December 31, 2017 and before January 1, 2026, the maximum tax rate on ordinary REIT dividends for non-corporate stockholders is 29.6% (not taking into account the 3.8% Medicare tax on net investment income).